mvp/uhubctl/README.md

 If you have more than one smart USB hub connected, you should choose specific hub to control using `-l` (location) parameter.
+To find hub locations, simply run uhubctl without any parameters.

 Copyright